 Dogpile is one of the oldest web search engines to curate information, links, images and videos from other search engines.
 Dogpile curates results for your search terms by fetching links from Google, Yahoo, Yandex and other such services.
 Although initially it fetched links from AskJeeves (now Ask.com) and Bing, it has now went on to add more web engines to fetch links, videos and images from.

 Some of the key features offered by Dogpile include Categories, White pages, Preferences, Search filters, Recent searches, favorite fetches and more.
 Dogpile also has its own toolbar for Internet Explorer and Mozilla Firefox, which provides users an alternative search from their web browser.

-While all of the above Google Alternatives tackled the issue of Privacy, Gibiru takes on Censored content.
+While all of the above Google Alternative services tackled the issue of Privacy, Gibiru takes on Censored content.
 Do you happen to know that most of the content you look up online is presented after the removal of censored content?
-Gibiru pulls up all search results, including the ones censored for the general audience.
-While doing so, the issue of privacy is also well-tackled through its Anonymous proxy search engine.
+Gibiru pulls up all search results, including the ones which are censored for the general audience.
+While doing so, the issue of privacy is also well-tackled through its anonymous proxy search engine.